6 Fabulous Last-Minute Gift Ideas

 Imagine a small photo album “box,” made from scrapbooking card stock, which folds out to reveal special photos when the lid is removed.
 What a perfect gift for parents, grandparents, children—anyone who loves photos.

 You can make a photo explosion box in just a few hours.
 In fact, while you’re at it make several.
-Find a complete tutorial here, or search around.
-Lots of YouTube videos out there if you need more help.
+Check out this DIY Exploding Box for Beginners video, or search around.
+There are lots of YouTube videos out there if you need more help.

 10-Minute Homemade Candy